meme facts

 There is no doubt that memes have taken over the internet in recent years.
 The word “meme” was first coined by Richard Dawkins in his 1976 book The Selfish Gene.
-Dawkins observed that specific ideas and behavior patterns seemed to spread through a population similar way to genes.
+Dawkins observed that specific ideas and behavior patterns seemed to spread through a population in a similar way to genes.
 He called these units of cultural transmission “memes” and predicted that they would become increasingly important as the world became more connected.
-Some historians even believe that even cavemen had their prehistoric memes.
-While the exact origins of memes are still debated, there is no denying their impact on modern culture.
-Today, memes communicate ideas and humorously comment on current events.
-They have also been known to spark social movements and shape public opinion.
+Some historians even believe that cavemen had their own prehistoric memes.

 Below, we highlight 15 key meme facts: